 There aren’t any formal organised celebrations on New Year’s Day (but there are on New Year’s Eve).

-The Procession of the Kings (Cabalgata de Reyes)
+The Kings Parade in Barcelona (Cabalgata de Reyes)

 Through the streets of Barcelona.